Holofernes: Identification

-The Roman Catholic Church has traditionally maintained the historicity of the Book of Judith, setting it to the reign of Manasseh of Judah.
-As a result, this Holofernes would be the tartan of Ashurbanipal's armies.
+The Catholic Church has traditionally maintained the historicity of the Book of Judith, setting it to the reign of Manasseh of Judah.
+As a result, this Holofernes would be the turtanu of Ashurbanipal's armies.
 Catholic apologist Jimmy Akin has speculated that the book of Judith could be a roman à clef, a historical record with different names for people and places, which would explain the different names.

-There are historical references to a "Holofernes" in the Persian king Artaxerxes III Ochus's army, which led some to speculate that this is the Holofernes described in this book.
+There are historical references to a "Holofernes" in the army of the Achaemenid emperor Artaxerxes III, which has led some to speculate that this is the Holofernes described in this book.
 However, this idea is generally rejected as implausible.

 Because the Hebrew manuscripts from the Middle Ages refer to the Maccabean Revolt, Hebrew versions of the tale in the Megillat Antiochus and the Chronicles of Jerahmeel identify "Holofernes" as Nicanor; the Greek version used "Holofernes" as deliberately cryptic substitute, similarly using "Nebuchadnezzar" for Antiochus.